Like most people who are serious about touring, I’ve flitted from one motorcycle route planner to another over the years.

 However, below are some of the features that I find work really well and go a long way to simplifying the process of route planning.

-One of my pet peeves is when a motorcycle ride route planner doesn’t give me the option to view roads at street level.
+One of my pet peeves is when a motorcycle route planner doesn’t give me the option to view roads at street level.

 MyRoute-app is one of the only planners I’ve found that works in a similar way to the little Street View man on Google.